Therapist for High Achievers | Anxiety, Identity Shifts & Relationships in Los Angeles, CA

 ∙ You’re exhausted but slowing down feels dangerous.

-∙ You can’t remember the last time you felt genuinely okay in your body — not performing okay.
-Actually okay.
+∙ You can’t remember the last time you felt genuinely like yourself.

 ∙ You’re in the room but not really there.

-∙ You’re either pushing people away before they get too close or holding on too tight.
+∙ You’re either pushing people away or holding on too tight — and you’re not sure which is worse.

-∙ You feel alone in a life that looks full.
+You feel alone in a life that looks full from the outside.

 *